ByeonggyuRyu/Enformer_MIC_Prediction/README.md

 **Antibiotics Data Encoding:** We procured the isomeric SMILES data for antibiotics from the PubChem database.
 This data was transformed into a (130, 20) matrix using one-hot character encoding.
 The (130, 2) matrix was reshaped into (650, 4) and then vertically stacked to synchronize with the dimensions of the Genomic matrix.

 ### Final Data Preparation
 **Combining & Labeling:** The encoding for each genome-antibiotic pair from our 32,309 samples was achieved by summing the Genomic and SMILES matrices and then undergoing a linear scaling operation (division by 2).
 Each pair was then labeled using the integer value equivalent to the Log2 of the laboratory-derived MIC value.
 This transformed our challenge into a multi-class classification task.
-We explored two labeling techniques: a conventional one-hot encoding of the exact label and a soft labeling strategy that highlighted 1-tier accurate labels close to the precise label to differentiate them from inaccurate labels.

 <br />
 <p align="center">